The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

 Recall that these are not one-off costs to avoid AI doom, but costs that must be borne each year, repeatedly, throughout the entire future.

-AI experts and technology leaders have repeatedly mentioned $p(doom)$ guesstimates for the next 25-75 years that exceed 10\%.
+AI experts and technology leaders have repeatedly mentioned $p(doom)$ guesstimates for the next 25-75 years that exceed 10\% (Table \ref{tab:calib}).
 Despite that, spending on AI safety and AI alignment research is close to zero percent of global consumption or GDP; it is tiny even when compared to research spending of the AI industry alone.
-According to \cite{Hilton2022}, in 2022 there were only about 400 people worldwide working on AI alignment; ``around \$50 million was spent on reducing catastrophic risks from AI in 2020---while billions were spent advancing AI capabilities''.
+According to \cite{Hilton2022}, in 2022 there were only about 400 people worldwide working on AI alignment;\footnote{This number has surely risen since, but so has the number of researchers working on AI capabilities.} ``around \$50 million was spent on reducing catastrophic risks from AI in 2020---while billions were spent advancing AI capabilities''.
 According to \cite{BengioEtal2024}, ``only an estimated 1--3\% of AI publications are on safety''.
+By contrast, in our numerical analysis we find that even for Yann LeCun's low $p(doom)$ estimates, consistent with $p_3=p_4=0.01$ and occupying the very bottom end of the distribution among AI experts, the benevolent social planner would still be willing to pay at least 10\% of consumption each year to avoid existential risk.

-This means that underinvestment in AI safety and AI alignment research is colossal.
-Thus, humanity is exposed to excessive amounts of existential risk.
+This means that underinvestment in AI safety and AI alignment research is colossal, and humanity is exposed to excessive amounts of existential risk.